Shattered (2022 film): Plot

-As he enters to begin removing property, it’s revealed that Sky was working with the man who was trying to break into Chris's car and that breaking his leg was done purposefully.
+As he enters to begin removing property, it's revealed that Sky was working with the man who was trying to break into Chris's car and that breaking his leg was done purposefully.
 Left alone in the house, Ronald breaks in but rather than immediately helping Chris, he blackmails him for a reward and in the process of freeing him, Sky returns after being alerted on the app.
 As she chases Ronald through the house and kills him with a samurai sword, Chris frees the rest of his bonds and escapes on a snowbike but is catapulted off after hitting a rock.
 Being picked up by a driver he finally thinks he's free until he realizes he's being driven back to his house to a blood-soaked Sky.

 The driver is her stepfather Sebastian and they started a relationship after Sky's mother abruptly died.
-She tells Chris that it's a shame he was a con as he's the better lover and Chris says she could have had it all if she hadn't turned out to be a psychopath.
+She tells Chris that it's a shame he was a con as he's the best lover, and Chris says she could have had it all if she hadn't turned out to be a psychopath.
 The pair want millions in bonds that need face to face access at a bank and cut-off Chris's thumb so that Sebastian can pretend to be Chris by using a sling with the hidden digit.
 Before they leave, Jamie and Willow arrive unexpectedly and get locked into a room with Chris.
 Realizing Willow is small enough to access a vent to get them out she crawls out.
 Once alone, Chris says to Jamie what the thieves are after, and Jamie announces the bonds aren't in that safebox as they are now in her private box which means they'll be back soon.

 Willow uses the passcode to get into the house just before Sky and Sebastian return.
 Chris and Sebastian fight but Sky suddenly chooses to shoot Sebastian in the hope that she and Chris can make up.
 Chris stabs Sky in the shoulder and grabs the phone and hides.
 He sends an SOS signal to the police while Sky hunts him and uses the app to access music and lights to distract her.
 Sky finds him and during their fight Jamie runs out to assist but also gets hurt.
 Just as Sky is about to kill them, they suddenly hear a gunshot and Sky falls to the floor, mortally wounded.
 It is revealed that Willow was behind her and shot her in the back.